sudo-soumya/Birthday-website/README.md

 # Boyfriend/Girlfriend Birthday Website

-This project is a simple responsive website created to celebrate your boyfriend's birthday.
+This project is a simple responsive website created to celebrate your boyfriend/girlfriend's birthday.
 It features a beautiful background image and plays a special audio track automatically when the page loads.

 ## Project Structure